Photo by Alpay Beler

 In 2020, I made an exhibition at Absolute Gallery for Next Art Tainan, Taiwan's new Bienalle, this included a new film commission, Mobile Home.

-After a years Covid linked delay both new commissions: Climate Emergency Services for Folkestone Triennial 2020 (now 2021) and Airship Dreams-Escaping Gravity have just been completed.
+After a years Covid linked delay both new commissions: Climate Emergency Services for Folkestone Triennial 2020 (now 2021), which I then drove to Glasgow for COP 26 and Airship Dreams-Escaping Gravity for Higgins Museum finally presented during the pandemic, soon to be featured at Sheffield Doc Fest.

 I have found myself returning to Bedford at key moments, perhaps to get closer again to my deeper self, when I lived in Bedford, and in sight of Cardington Sheds, The Imperial Airship Program captured both our imaginations and as a child I was taken to airshows, trips to see barrage balloons and the Goodyear blimp.
 Bedford provided an opportunity for my family, (working class migrants from Wales and the North West), to join an aspiring middle class.
 In 2001 I made Donut, my first more overtly autobiographical work and now an artwork with Bedford Creative Arts investigating the cultural history of the Imperial Airship Program.
 It explores the impact of secrecy and exclusion on a community through a study of the history surrounding Bedford’s iconic Cardington Sheds Originally built in 1917 to house airships (lighter than air-craft) including the R101 airship which would end in tragic disaster.

-I have been the Creative Director for Doncaster Creates, since 2019, prior to that, I worked as Director of FACT, Liverpool, jointly appointed as Professor of Art, Media and Curating, at Liverpool John Moores University, moving from Melbourne, as Head of Program for ACMI, Australian Centre for Moving Image.
+I have been the Creative Director for Doncaster Creates and now ArtBomb (the third festival I have been involved in initiating along with ROOT and AND (Abandon Normal Devices) which I started when worked as CEO of FACT, Liverpool, jointly appointed as Professor of Art, Media and Curating, at Liverpool John Moores University, moving from Melbourne, as Head of Program for ACMI, Australian Centre for Moving Image.

 Originally educated at the Royal College of Art, Cardiff Art College of Art and Mander College, Bedford.